Rastafari: Grounding

 The largest groundings were known as "groundations" or "grounations" in the 1950s, although they were subsequently re-termed "Nyabinghi Issemblies".
 The term "Nyabinghi" is adopted from the name of a mythical African queen.
 Nyabinghi Issemblies are often held on dates associated with Ethiopia and Haile Selassie.
 These include Ethiopian Christmas (7 January), the day on which Haile Selassie visited Jamaica (21 April), Selassie's birthday (23 July), Ethiopian New Year (11 September), and Selassie's coronation day (2 November).
 Some Rastas also organise Nyabinghi Issemblies to mark Jamaica's Emancipation Day (1 August) and Marcus Garvey's birthday (17 August).

-Nyabinghi Issemblies typically take place in rural areas, being situated in the open air or in temporary structures—known as "temples" or "tabernacles"—specifically constructed for the purpose.
+Nyabinghi Issemblies typically take place in rural areas, being situated in the open air or in temporary structures—known as "temples" or "tabernacles"—constructed for the purpose.
 Any elder seeking to sponsor a Nyabinghi Issembly must have approval from other elders and requires the adequate resources to organise such an event.
 The assembly usually lasts between three and seven days.
 During the daytime, attendees engage in food preparation, ganja smoking, and reasoning, while at night they focus on drumming and dancing around bonfires.
 Nyabinghi Issemblies often attract Rastas from a wide area, including from different countries.
 They establish and maintain a sense of solidarity among the Rasta community and cultivate a feeling of collective belonging.
 Unlike in many other religions, rites of passage play no role in Rastafari; on death, various Rastas have been given Christian funerals by their relatives, as there are no established Rasta funeral rites.

 Use of cannabis

-The principal ritual of Rastafari is the smoking of ganja, also known as marijuana or cannabis.
-Among the names that Rastas give to the plant are callie, Iley, "the herb", "the holy herb", "the grass", and "the weed".
-Cannabis is usually smoked during groundings, although some practitioners also smoke it informally in other contexts.
+Rastafari's principal ritual is the smoking of ganja, also known as marijuana or cannabis.
+Rastas give various names to the plant, including callie, Iley, "the herb", "the holy herb", "the grass", and "the weed".
+Cannabis is usually smoked during groundings, although some practitioners also smoke it in other contexts.
 Some Rastas smoke cannabis very frequently, something other practitioners regard as excessive.
-Many practitioners alternatively consume cannabis in a tea, as a spice in cooking, and as an ingredient in medicine.
+Many practitioners also consume cannabis in a tea, as a spice in cooking, and as an ingredient in medicine.
 Not all Rastas use cannabis; many abstainers explain that they have already achieved a higher level of consciousness and thus do not require it.